 We had to make sure our associates were calling the proper time zones during the day so we used highlighter colors to make sure everyone knew what labels we should be calling when.
 I still remember it, red was for the East Coast time zone, blue for the Central time zone, yellow was Mountain and orange represented the Pacific time zone.
 I would take the highlighter and drag down the center of each of the labels the color of the specific time zone before they went to the floor to make sure we were in compliance with the relatively loose TCPA regs at that time.
 Hard to remember the days before any DNC lists!

-Once the labels got the floor the associate would hand dial each label.
+Once the labels got to the floor the associate would hand dial each label.
 If they got a “no” they would cross off the label, no answer they would leave it alone to be called back later and if they got a sale the sticker would be given to a supervisor.
 All the sales were processed free hand on a paper application that was faxed (cool technology) or mailed to the client daily.
 I still remember associates passing around labels for others to call of they heard a funny answering machine or called a strange place.

 Even in our call center today I still ask our supervisors “how many sales or applications have we written” even though the days or actually writing on paper have long gone.

 Many centers had many techniques for how scripting was done.
 I remember we did our scripts in flipbooks that we had in each booth.
 Actually, it was a pretty ingenuous system.
 This way the associates could read an opening and then flip quickly to the rebuttal sheet when they needed it.
 All the disclosures where on these flip books as well.
 It was a much better system then having different scripts pinned all over the workstation.
 Even in those days we were always trying to innovate!

 Inbound aka Take a Ride on the Daisy Chain!